SheetJS/sheetjs/README.md

 ## Optional Modules

-The nodejs version automatically requires modules for additional features.
+The node version automatically requires modules for additional features.
 Some of these modules are rather large in size and are only needed in special circumstances, so they do not ship with the core.
 For browser use, they must be included directly: